Julia Böttcher

 Talk title to be confirmed.

-The 30th Postgraduate Combinatorial Conference (PCC) will be held at the University of Warwick in April of 2026.
-Registrations are open until 2nd of March.
+held at the University of Warwick in April of

 The PCC is a well-established three-day event promoted by the British Combinatorial Committee.
 The conference is organised by, and for, current research students in all areas of combinatorial and discrete mathematics.
 The PCC is mainly aimed at UK-based students but is also open to those from abroad.